 Using Advance/Decline indicators with rallies

-Advance/Decline Indicators are technical analysis tools used to measure the number of stocks advancing versus declining in a given market.
+Advance/Decline Indicators are technical analysis tools that measure the number of stocks advancing versus declining in a given market.
 They can be used to gauge the overall direction of a market, such as a broad stock index, and to assess rallies or corrections.
 By tracking the ratio of these two indicators, traders and investors can identify when buying or selling pressure is increasing.

 Why do stocks rally?